AshAvalanche/ash-docs/docs/console/knowledge-base.md

         "status": 400
     }
     ```

 - Resolution:

-    In that case you need to run the following command to update they region internally:
+    In that case you need to run the following command to refresh the region internally:
     ```shell
     ash console region list
     ```